yaboiyomokoishere/Grupp-8-Lawn-Mower/README.md

 Permit.io account <br>

 ### MongoDB
+If you want to use Atlas as we did you can follow: https://www.mongodb.com/docs/atlas/getting-started/ <br>
+Follow the instructions and paste the connection link in the .env file in the CONNECTION_STRING variabel.
+You should also be able to run Mongodb locally.

 ### Permit.io
 Begin by creating a new project, then before opening the Dashboard for the newly project and copy the its API key as shown below. <br>